JeffreyRiggle/my-site/content/blog/ai-tdd/index.md

 ## Trying something a bit more complicated
-With the previous tests out of the way it was time to attempt my final test.
-In this case I was going to give it something a bit more complex that would require implementing multiple files and a common type.
-This expanded on my first test but added an eventing system in front of the log on top of this we would also have both a localStorage an filesystem backed option for this eventing system.
+With the previous tests out of the way, it was time to attempt my final test.
+In this case, I was going to give it something a bit more complex that would require implementing multiple files and a common type.
+This expanded on my first test but added an eventing system in front of the log on top of this we would also have both a local storage and filesystem backed option for this eventing system.

-In this case I had learned from my last experiences and was ready to do a couple things differently.
+In this case, I had learned from my past experiences and was ready to do a couple of things differently.
 First I was not going to try to time myself on the initial implementation.
-I wanted to take it slow and write what I would have wanted produced.
-Second, at this point I was ready to have to be a bit more interactive with ChatGPT.
-Instead of just throwing failures at it I was ready to give it subtle hits to get to the end goal with my sanity in tact.
+I wanted to take it slow and write what I would have wanted to produce.
+Second, at this point, I was ready to have to be a bit more interactive with ChatGPT.
+Instead of just throwing failures at it I was ready to give it subtle hits to get to the end goal with my sanity intact.

-What I had found in this case was that again it took ChatGPT a lot longer than I had anticipated to complete this task and again it did in fact require a lot of direct suggestions to get a working result.
-In this case since there was multiple files there was oppertunity to produce more typescript errors and it certainly did produce a fair amount of those which required me to debug the code and make suggestions on a type that would work.
+What I found in this case was that again it took ChatGPT a lot longer than I had anticipated to complete this task and again it did in fact require a lot of direct suggestions to get a working result.
+In this case, since there were multiple files there was an opportunity to produce more typescript errors and it certainly did produce a fair amount of those which required me to debug the code and make suggestions on a type that would work.
 Most of the time during this exercise it felt like I was pair programming with a junior developer.
-That is not to say there is anything wrong with working with junior developers just I would rather use those oppertunities to teach another engineer instead of fighting with a machine to just have to do it all over again in the future.
+That is not to say there is anything wrong with working with junior developers just I would rather use those opportunities to teach another engineer instead of fighting with a machine to just have to do it all over again in the future.

-In the end there had been a couple positives with this experience.
-Firstly I found that it exposed some assumptions I had with my file system backed implementation that could have been better.
-I had also found that the more files we worked on the better it got at producing what I wanted.
-For example it produced the final file with no issue the first time.
+In the end, there were a couple of positives to this experience.
+Firstly I found that it exposed some assumptions I had about my filesystem-backed implementation that could have been better.
+I also found that the more files we worked on the better it got at producing what I wanted.
+For example, it produced the final file with no issue the first time.

 The result of this test can be found [here](https://github.com/JeffreyRiggle/ai-tdd-test/tree/master/robot/event-log).

-## Unexpected suprize
+## Unexpected surprise
-In between these tests I decided to play around with ChatGPT a bit and decided to flip this problem on its head.
-Instead I would have ChatGPT write some tests and I would write the implementation for those tests.
-In the end I found this to be a lot more enjoyable and saw this as a good oppertunity to use the tool as more of a generalized hone your skills type tool similar to Robert C. Martin's idea of a code kata.
+In between these tests, I decided to play around with ChatGPT a bit and decided to flip this problem on its head.
+Instead, I would have ChatGPT write some tests and I would write the implementation for those tests.
+In the end, I found this to be a lot more enjoyable and saw this as a good opportunity to use the tool as more of a generalized hone-your-skills type tool similar to Robert C. Martin's idea of a code kata.

 ## Conclusions
-I understand that this is not the most conculsive test and that there are other tools I could have explored.
+I understand that this is not the most conclusive test and that there are other tools I could have explored.
 I am sure I would have seen slightly different results using something like GPT-4 from openai or copilot from GitHub.
-However after this experience I was not really willing to invest money to see if I would get a better result.
+However, after this experience, I was not really willing to invest money to see if I would get a better result.

-In the end many of the assumptions I had about the tool had been wrong in ways I didn't expect.
-However instead of being completely disappointed I did find one workflow I quite enjoyed with this tool and it did not end up being a complete was of time.
-ChatGPT may be useful for many but for the way I like to work with my tools it doesn't quite cut it for me.
+In the end, many of the assumptions I had about the tool had been wrong in ways I didn't expect.
+However, instead of being completely disappointed I did find one workflow I quite enjoyed with this tool and it did not end up being a complete waste of time.
+ChatGPT may be useful for many but for the way I like to work with my tools, it doesn't quite cut it for me.